AI Summary of Peer-Reviewed Research

 Research area:Biochemistry, Genetics and Molecular BiologyMolecular BiologyNeuroscience and Neural Engineering

-Why the authors say this matters: The authors conclude that EV-based delivery of miR-181a-3p may represent a novel neuroprotective strategy for glaucoma and related optic neuropathies (diseases affecting the optic nerve).
+The authors suggest that extracellular vesicles may provide a biocompatible, cell-specific, and functionally effective way to deliver microRNAs to the retina.
+They conclude that EV-based administration of miR-181a-3p may represent a novel neuroprotective strategy for glaucoma and related optic neuropathies.

 Key points